MhmdRyhn/Detecting-Students-Learning-Difficulties-from-Social-Media-Using-Data-Mining-Technique/README.md

 # Detecting-Students-Learning-Difficulties-from-Social-Media-Using-Data-Mining-Technique

-  This thesis work actually collects data from the informal social media platform related to Engineering Students about how they face difficulties in their learning process in the Engineering Institutions.
+  1. This thesis work actually collects data from the informal social media platform related to Engineering Students about how they face difficulties in their learning process in the Engineering Institutions.

-  I've faced some difficultied during data collection from Twitter using a java API twitter4j.
+  2. I've faced some difficultied during data collection from Twitter using a java API twitter4j.
 So I've collected data from twitter and saved them in a text file from where my code collects tweets.
 It can be done other way by changing the code inside App.collectTweetsActionPerformed() method. twitter4j is a java API to collect tweet from twitter which can be used to collect data from twitter automatically.

+  3. Database used is named as datamining and the tables are ass follows:
+  (i) authertication (userName(varchar), passWord(varchar))
+  - Only registered user can ue the system
+  (ii) tweets (sig_word(text))
+  - This table is used to save processed tweets for creating dataset(.arff file format) for training (iii) testtweet (tsData(text))
+ - This table is used to save processed tweets for creating dataset(.arff file format) for testing

+  4. The sstructure of .arff file format is easily understandable from the body of App.createDataSetActionPerformed() method.

+  5. The implementation of the thesis works fine considering all the processing and claculations used.
+But the implementation has least facilities for the user.
+Anyone can develop this system more user friendly leaving the data analysis parts in different methods in different Classes.